 Computer-Aided Design in the 21st Century

-CAD is a crucial part of the product lifecycle management for a broad range of industrial, technical and manufacturing industries.
+CAD is a crucial part of the product life cycle management for a broad range of industrial, technical and manufacturing industries.
 At its core it is the creation of a visual representation of a given product or object.
-CAD is critical in modern drafting and modeling, not just for the high quality users are able to create but in the significantly lower product development costs and significant time savings.
+CAD is critical in modern drafting and modeling, not just because of the high quality creations users can make but it significantly lowers product development costs and saves a substantial amount of time.

 - Industrial Designers

 - Graphic Designers

 Training in CAD: 2-D Systems and 3-D Solid Modeling

 There are a variety of types of CAD, all utilizing different tools and structures to enable design.
 The largest division in CAD programs is between 2-D and 3-D design systems.
 Much like their 2-D counterparts, 3-D CAD courses are generally classified by level of difficulty.
 Introductory CAD training courses will instruct learners in a variety of basic CAD skills, including: